sejal-nd/Mobile/Watch/Resources/README.md

 watchOS 4.0 or later

-Copyright (C) 2018 Exelon Corp All rights reserved.
+Copyright (C) 2019 Exelon Corporation All rights reserved.